avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 We all make mistakes ;o)

 #### New Theme
 As this suggests, this allows you to create a brand new theme.
 When pressed a pop-up dialogue will be displayed, where you can enter the new theme name.
-When you click *OK* on the New Theme pop-up dialog, the theme is created and automatically saved.
+When you click *OK* on the New Theme pop-up dialogue, the theme is created and automatically saved.

 If you have been working on another theme, and have unsaved changes, a pop-up dialogue will appear, asking you if you wish to discard your changes.